-Yakult is a sweetened Korean/Japanese probiotic yogurt drink made from fermented milk.
-The taste is distinctly sweet, yogurt-y, and fruity.
+Yakult is a probiotic yogurt drink made from fermented milk.
+Originally from Korea and Japan, the taste is sweet, fruity, and tangy.

-But Yakult gained mainstream popularity and fame in North America when it appeared in the Netflix movie, To All the Boys I’ve Loved Before.
+Yakult gained mainstream popularity and fame in North America from the Netflix movie, To All the Boys I’ve Loved Before.
 Laura Jean, the half-Korean main character, gives Peter a “yogurt smoothie.”
 He’s never seen the little bottle topped with foil and stamped with red lettering.
 Not surprisingly, he loves it.

 Where can I buy Yakult?